Kodular/Documentation/docs/components/user-interface/tab-layout.md

 # Tab Layout

-!!! warning
-    This page is still in progress.
-You can check the description of blocks for help.
-#  Layout

 ## Overview
 A **Tab Layout** is a swipeable visible component where you can add tabs.
 It provides horizontal layout to display tabs on the screen.